 Finalization Requires finalization before playback No finalization required

-Rewriting Support Only supports single write (DVD-RW for rewritable) Support multiple burns (DVD+RW for rewritable)
+Rewriting Support Only supports single write (DVD-RW for rewritable) Only supports single write (DVD+RW for rewritable)

 Data Burning Accuracy Less precise laser positioning More precise laser positioning